-- In the 2013/14 fiscal year, 14 NHS England CCGs reported that they fund homeopathy, spending around £300,000 in total
+- In the 2013/14 fiscal year, we found 31 NHS England CCGs which were commissioning homeopathy, plus spending in Scotland and Wales, totalling around £5.3m

 Calculating Total Homeopathy Spending

 It comes as a surprise to many people not familiar with the workings of the NHS that there is no clear figure on how much money is spent on homeopathy.
 There is no single person responsible in the NHS for collecting and monitoring this figure, given the devolved funding model of the NHS.
 In fact, the only way to put such a figure together would be to individually write to each of the health bodies in the UK in turn.

 Clearly, geography plays a significant role in the likelihood of a CCG funding homeopathy: if the CCG is adjacent to the site of a current or former homeopathic hospital (such as the institutions in Bristol, Liverpool and London), it’s much more likely to fund homeopathy.
 For this reason, it’s particularly significant that Bristol Homeopathic Hospital recently announced it will no longer be funding homeopathic remedies, and that similar institutions in Liverpool and Tunbridge Wells closed their doors for the final time some years ago.
 The exception to this rule, clearly, is the North East.

 Although it looks somewhat perplexing to see homeopathy funded in the North East, when examining the 2013 figures it becomes a little clearer what factors might be at play.
 In 2013, homeopathy was funded in only four CCGs in the North East – by 2016, this funding had gone:

 |NHS Newcastle North and East CCG||£3.27||£0.00||£0.00||£0.00|

 |NHS Newcastle West CCG||£37.41||£0.00||£0.00||£0.00|